Reserach Projects

 MSc, PhD

-Prior to joining the PHC, I worked as a medical statistician in the Centre for Statistics in Medicine and Oxford Clinical Trial Research Unit in NDORMS.
-I contributed statistical expertise to the review of the protocol and data collection tools, design and conduct randomisation and blinding plans, statistical analysis plans.
-I also contributed to the randomisation monitoring, statistical analysis and reporting of trials across a range of clinical areas including diagnostic study, cancer, trauma, rehabilitation, surgical trials, as well as drug trials.
+Before joining the PHC, I worked as a medical statistician in the Centre for Statistics in Medicine and Oxford Clinical Trial Research Unit in NDORMS.
+I contributed statistical expertise to the statistical analysis and reporting of trials across a range of clinical areas including diagnostic study, cancer, trauma, rehabilitation, surgical trials, as well as drug trials.

 I hold a PhD in Health Sciences.
-My PhD research investigated the epidemiology of mental wellbeing in later life, from its distribution, determinants and consequences.
+My PhD research focused on the epidemiology of mental well-being in later life and explored various aspects of mental well-being, including its distribution, determinants, and consequences.

 Recent publications